Kunle Remi: Personal life

-Future Projects
+Future projects

-Remi is co-founder of 1810 Empire Studios, founded in 2012 and was previously listed as The 7th Media Entertainment.
-Relaunching as 1810 in 2022, the global talent management firm and production company looks to create entertainment for a wide range of media platforms.
-Their three verticals, 1810 management, 1810 Studios, and 1810 Impact; all three have future projects in the works.
-1810 Studios has two feature films currently active – one highlighting marriage and the other digging deep into the finite reality of time – a limited series on love chronicles with the youth demographic and a talk-variety show.
+Remi is co-founder of 1810 Empire Studios, founded in 2012 and previously listed as The 7th Media Entertainment.
+Their three verticals, 1810 management, 1810 Studios, and 1810 Impact, all have projects in the works.
+1810 Studios has two feature films currently active – a limited series on love chronicles with the youth demographic and a talk-variety show.
 1810 Impact looks to help those in need.
-The actor is the founder of Men Against Rape and Violence (MARV), a social imperative bringing awareness of the impact sexual assault has on men, women, and youth through visual stories.
+Remi is the founder of Men Against Rape and Violence (MARV), a social imperative bringing awareness of the impact sexual assault has on men, women, and youth through visual stories.